Some notes on roasting vegetables…

 - 2 cloves garlic, minced

 Place the onion wedges in a small bowl and sprinkle with 1 1/2 – 2 tablespoons of oil depending on the size of the onion and mix with your fingers to coat all the pieces with oil.
 Place the remaining vegetables in a larger bowl and drizzle the remaining oil over them and spreading the oil over all the vegetables with your fingers.
 Spread the onions on a parchment lined sheet pan.
 Roast them in a 425 degree oven for 8 minutes.
-Remove the onions from the oven pour the vegetables over the onions and stir them in spreading them evenly over the pan.
+Remove the onions from the oven, pour the vegetables over the onions and stir them in spreading them evenly over the pan.
 Sprinkle with salt.
-Bake for 35 minutes.
-Place the butter, Italian seasoning and garlic in a small pan and turn on low to melt.
+Roast for 35 minutes.
+Meanwhile, place the butter, Italian seasoning and garlic in a small pan and turn on low to melt.
 Remove the pan from the oven and stir in the peas and the melted butter mixture.
-Roast another 10 minutes.
+Roast another 10 to 15 minutes.
 Your roasting time will vary depending on the size you’ve cut them and the tenderness of the vegetable.

 Begin checking for tenderness at the 35 minute mark.
 I’ve found that the best way to do this is by sticking a fork in each kind of vegetable and tasting them.
 There’s a point where the onions have slightly caramelized and the vegetables have the wonderful roasted texture that is the ideal.